shapeshed/shapeshed.com/content/posts/vim-statuslines.md

 ## Neovim

-The Neovim community has plugins a number of plugins written in Lua.
+The Neovim community has a number of plugins written in Lua.

 - [lualine.nvim][14]
 - [galaxyline.nvim][15]